 The Remedi Project, launched in 1997, is an online interactive art gallery.
 Over the course of its five year lifespan, 12 exhibitions have presented experimental work from over 60 digital artists from around the world.
 The Remedi Project, now ended, continues online through this site.

 I was never a big believer in multitasking.
 One of the many realizations of having a kid is that true multitasking is a pipe dream.
 Watching Ollie and doing anything requiring more concentration than breathing or maintaining a heartbeat is just plain impossible.
-Conversation with others has become clipped and disjointed as the part of my brain responsible for speech is rerouted to help keep pointy objects out of his reach and remember when he last ate.
+Conversation with others has become clipped and disjointed as the part of my brain responsible for speech is rerouted to help keep pointy objects out of his reach and remembering when he last ate.

 Capa established a mode and the method of depicting war in these photographs, of the photographer not being an observer but being in the battle, and that became the standard that audiences and editors from then on demanded.
 Anything else, and it looked like you were just sitting on the sidelines.
 And that visual revolution he embodied took place right here, in these early pictures.